miwierzb/GoogleSearch_Cucumber_Selenium/README.md

 Report with screenshot (for failed scenario) will be generated in target/Cucumber directory.

 ## Authors and acknowledgment
-Created by Michal Wierzbicki 12.2018

-Updated by Michal Wierzbicki 03.2019

-Updated by Michal Wierzbicki 08.2019

-Updated by Michal Wierzbicki 11.2019
+Created by Michal Wierzbicki 11.2019

 ## Project status
 Project will be continued in future.